FAQs about C&P Exams and DBQs for your VA Disability

 Private Medical (Disability) Examinations:

-Private Medical (Disability) Examinations are the same thing as 3rd Party Disability Examinations.
+Private Medical (Disability) Examinations are the same as 3rd Party Disability Examinations.
 The terms are used interchangeably.
-In this case, the term “private” simply means “not contracted by the VA”.
-As a veteran, you may select any doctor you like to perform your disability examination.
+In this case, “private” means “not contracted by the VA”.
+As a veteran, you may select any doctor for your disability examination.

 Disability Benefit Questionnaires (DBQs):